 His Tomb at Abydos gives him his identity as a Pharaoh whose name is along the lines of, “Companion to Horus”, who reigned during the early 32nd Century BC.
 His Tomb is the oldest at Abydos which is popularly known as the burial place of the 1st Dynasty of Ancient Egyptian Pharaohs.

 Probable successor to Pharaoh Iry Hor, he was also buried at Abydos in a large double chambered Tomb.

 Pharaoh Scorpion II

 This Pharaoh is highly disputed as to his name, life, reign and dominions.
 If he was not the same person as Pharaoh Narmer, then at the time of his reign, Egypt was divided into minor “Kingdoms” that were involved in skirmishes.
 The Location of his Tomb is not currently known.

-He may also be the Pharaoh called Menes; and is considered to be the founder of the 1st Dynasty Pharaohs of Egypt and credit him with the unification of all Egypt as per the details on the Narmer Palette, discovered in Hierakonpolis.
+Originally from Thinis, Pharaoh Narmer is considered to be the founder of the 1st Dynasty Pharaohs of Egypt and credited with the unification of all Egypt as per the details on the Narmer Palette, which was discovered in Hierakonpolis.
+He married the princess of Naqada, Princess Neithhotep and unified the country further through this political alliance.
+Under his settlement of the country, urbanisation increased on a huge scale as did the creative and scientific arts.
 He was buried in Abydos.

 His name means Horus the Fighter and he has also been identified as a potential candidate for the Pharaoh named Menes.
 If so, then it could be him who unified Egypt. other suggestions are that Pharaoh Aha was the son of Pharaoh Narmer and succeeded him on the Throne of a unified Egypt.
 As with nearly every other First Dynasty Ruler, Pharaoh Aha was buried at Abydos.